stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 of today are no antiquarians.
 In writing of these things in his diary, Blake expresses a curious kind of remorse, and talks of the duty of burying the Shining Trapezohedron and of banishing what he had evoked by letting daylight into the hideous jutting spire.
-At the same time, however, he displays the dangerous extent of his fascination, and admits a morbid longing&mdash;pervading even his dreams&mdash;to visit the accursed tower and gaze again into the cosmic secrets of the glowing stone.
+At the same time, however, he displays the dangerous extent of his fascination, and admits a morbid longing--pervading even his dreams--to visit the accursed tower and gaze again into the cosmic secrets of the glowing stone.

   Then something in the   Journal   on the morning of July 17 threw the diarist into a veritable fever of horror.
 It was only a variant of the other half-humorous items about the Federal Hill restlessness, but to Blake it was somehow very terrible indeed.
-In the night a thunderstorm had put the city&rsquo;s lighting-system out of commission for a full hour, and in that black interval the Italians had nearly gone mad with fright.
-Those living near the dreaded church had sworn that the thing in the steeple had taken advantage of the street-lamps&rsquo;
-absence and gone down into the body of the church, flopping and bumping around in a viscous, altogether dreadful way.
+In the night a thunderstorm had put the city's lighting-system out of commission for a full hour, and in that black interval the Italians had nearly gone mad with fright.
+Those living near the dreaded church had sworn that the thing in the steeple had taken advantage of the street-lamps' absence and gone down into the body of the church, flopping and bumping around in a viscous, altogether dreadful way.
 Toward the last it had bumped up to the tower, where there were sounds of the shattering of glass.
 It could go wherever the darkness reached, but light would always